Stan Moody: 2024-25 season

+2025-26 season

+In June 2025, he was drawn to make his season debut in the first round of qualifying for the 2025 Wuhan Open where he defeated Antoni Kowalski of Poland 5-2.
+He reached the last-48 of the 2025 Saudi Arabia Snooker Masters.

+He recorded a shock 5-3 win over home favourite Ding Junhui before beating Zhou Yuelong 5-1 and Barry Hawkins 5-0 to reach the quarter-final at the 2025 Wuhan Open where his run was ended by Xiao Guodong.
+He was a quarter-finalist at the 2025 British Open, earning wins against Ali Carter and former world champion Kyren Wilson.

 Personal life

-Moody paid tribute to his father Nigel who helped him as a young snooker player and “ done everything for me, paid for everything, takes me everywhere and looks after me, does the things that people don’t see…I’m very grateful.”
+Moody paid tribute to his father Nigel who helped him as a young snooker player and “done everything for me, paid for everything, takes me everywhere and looks after me, does the things that people don't see...I'm very grateful.”
 2005 World Snooker Championship winner Shaun Murphy has been described as a mentor to Moody.
-Murphy said he was approached by the Moody family and “I was honoured to be asked [for the mentor role] because but for the guidance of senior pros when I was that young…I might not be here now.
+Murphy said he was approached by the Moody family and “I was honoured to be asked [for the mentor role] because but for the guidance of senior pros when I was that young...I might not be here now.
 There is huge potential there.”